UK-MAC/Typhon/README.md

 `YamlCpp_ROOT` variable specifying its location.
 For issues with MPI, please refer to the CMake [FindMPI documentation](https://cmake.org/cmake/help/latest/module/FindMPI.html).

+## Examples

+For examples of using Typhon, please see the `examples` directory.

 ## Release history

 * 02/05/2018, version 3.0